Ideas-Laboratory/vectorized_stress_majorization/README.md

 Vectorized Stress Majorization is open-sourced software licensed under the MIT license.

 ## Contact
-If you find any bugs or have any ideas of optimizing these codes, please contact me via yanyanwang93 [at] gmail [dot] com.
+If you find any bugs or have any ideas of optimizing these codes, please contact me via cloudseawang [at] gmail [dot] com.

 Yanyan Wang